local-minimum/ld30/README.md

 * CODE: Scroll between positions
 * CODE: Make timer start when first keypress
 * CODE: Level progression and return to menu when done
+* CODE: Effect when death
+* CODE: Effect when goal